hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ![fig01](./sim-fig01.png)

-Creating scenario we can also update some of the model default options.
+We can also update some of the model default options in `Scenario`.
-The next example is the case when we want to update the simulation conditions:
+In the next example we update the simulation conditions stored in the `Scenario`:

-- Update value of parameter `dose = 100`.
+- Update the value of parameter `dose = 100`.
-- Use multiple dose event `sw2` instead of single dose.
+- Use multiple-dose event `sw2` instead of a single dose.
-- simulation time is from `0` to `1000`.
+- Update simulation time span to `(0, 1000)`.
-- we need to observe all species: `C1`, `C2`, and reactions `v_el`.
+- Output all species: `C1`, `C2`, and variable `v_el`.

 The `Scenario` can be created with the following code: